Editorial Staff and Contributors

 The doctor will ask about your symptoms and how the injury occurred.
 Your chest, lungs, and back will be examined.

 Your doctor may suggest wearing a chest binder around your ribs to protect them.
-The binder will also help you breathe properly.
-It is important to take some good breaths so that the lungs remain clear.
+The binder may help you breathe properly.
+It is important to take deep breaths so that the lungs remain clear.

 can develop after rib fractures if you are not breathing deeply enough.
 If you play contact sports, you may need to wear a rib cage protector for 6-8 weeks when you return to playing.